It has come to my attention that some of my posts about traveling have convinced people to actually VISIT these places.

 Boots are big down here.

-OK so this store was the only exception to the whole friendly people thang the South has goin’ on.
+So this store was the only exception to the whole friendly people thang the South has goin’ on.

 Four employees in this store, not one person addressed us.